-The ICO-World Glaucoma Association Three Month Fellowship Program is organized to help promising young ophthalmologists from developing countries improve their practical skills and broaden their perspectives of ophthalmology.
+The ICO-World Glaucoma Association Three Month Fellowship Program is organized to help promising young ophthalmologists from developing countries improve their practical skills and broaden their perspectives of ophthalmology and glaucoma.

 WGA stays committed to giving young ophthalmologists from Sub-Saharan Africa the opportunity to expand knowledge and skills in several subspecialties in ophthalmology.
-That is why we continue with the program for 2019: attendance of WGC-2019 in Melbourne, Australia, and 3 months of training at an Australian institute.
+That is why we continued with the program for 2019: attendance of WGC-2019 in Melbourne, Australia, and 3 months of training at an Australian institute.
 We are proud to introduce the 2019 Fellows to you, together with a testimonial about their experience.

 Dr Bigirimana Deus, Burundi